 Frances oversees Summer Housing accommodations, including extensions, early arrivals and interim assignments.
-She also coordinates SIC and Greek Housing for the academic year.
+She also coordinates SIC and FSL Housing for the academic year.

 Frances joined Columbia Housing in 2006.
 She previously worked at Citibank, Scotiabank, and the non-profit organization Children International.
 Frances studied at the Universidad Catolica Madre y Maestra in the Dominican Republic and is currently enrolled in the Columbia University School of General Studies.